 To retain admission, you must obtain an APS of at least 28 in the NSC.
-Candidates are encouraged to write the NBT.

 Departmental selection takes place at the end of the first year and is based on academic merit, an aptitude test and an interview.
 A police clearance certificate (PCC) is required to study social work.
 In terms of the Children's Act (2005), all registered student social workers have to complete Form 30 in Part B of the National Child Protection Register (NCPR).